linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/11 Stock Options Properties.md

 $$
 S _ {0} - K e ^ {- r T} = 2 0 - 1 8 e ^ {- 0.
 1} = 3.
 7 1
-$$ or  $3.71.
-Consider the situation where the European call price is$ 3.00, which is less than the theoretical minimum of 3.71.
+$$ or  \$3.71.
+Consider the situation where the European call price is\$ 3.00, which is less than the theoretical minimum of 3.71.
 An arbitrageur can short the stock and buy the

-call to provide a cash inflow of $20.00 - $3.00 = $17.00.
-If invested for 1 year at 10\% per annum, the $17.00 grows to 17e^0.1×1 = $18.79.
+call to provide a cash inflow of $20.00 - $3.00 = \$17.00.
+If invested for 1 year at 10\% per annum, the \$17.00 grows to 17e^0.1×1 = \$18.79.
 At the end of the year, the option expires.
-If the stock price is greater than $18.00, the arbitrageur exercises the option paying 18.00 for the stock and uses the stock to close out the short position.
+If the stock price is greater than \$18.00, the arbitrageur exercises the option paying 18.00 for the stock and uses the stock to close out the short position.
 This leads to a profit of

 $$